teeaychem/otter_sat/README.md

 Otter… other… odder… a library for determining the satisfiability of boolean formulas written in conjunctive normal form, using a variety of techniques from the literature on conflict-driven clause-learning solving, and with support for incremental solves.

-At present, this repository contains three interrelated crates:
+At present, this repository contains three key interrelated sub-directories:

 - `otter_sat` the library, available as a crate from [crates.io](https://crates.io/crates/otter_sat) and with docs at [docs.rs/otter_sat](https://docs.rs/otter_sat).
+  The library includes a (simple) cli interface.
-- `otter_cli` a command line interface to `otter_sat`, to be built locally.
+- `otter_tests` a collection of tests to ensure the soundness of `otter_sat`, built as a crate.
-- `otter_tests` a collection of tests to ensure the soundness of `otter_sat`.
+- `otter_tests_plus` a collection of additional tests to ensure the soundness of `otter_sat`, which do not reasonably fit in a crate.
+  For example, tests to ensure the library conforms to the IPASIR API.

 # Features